 The Biggest Bonus Ever

-You may be eligible for up to a 125,000-point welcome bonus after spending $5,000 within six months – more than double the card’s standard, 60,000-point bonus.
+You may be eligible for up to a 150,000-point welcome bonus after spending $8,000 within six months.
 That massive bonus is available via the CardMatch tool, and it’s highly targeted.
-Otherwise, you can get at least a 75,000-point welcome bonus for the same spending requirement.
+Otherwise, you can get at least an 80,000-point welcome bonus for spending $8,000 within the first six months.

-Add all those points up, and it’s possible to earn 225,000 to 275,000 points on this single credit card.
 That is unbeatable.
-And it’s a big part of the reason why it might be fairly easy to justify the $550 Amex Platinum annual fee.
+And it’s a big part of the reason why many travelers justify the $695 Amex Platinum annual fee.
+At least in the first year.

-But there’s much more to consider than just a big bonus with this card.
+But there’s much more to consider than just a big bonus with this card – especially once you’ve already earned those points.
 So let’s dive into some benefits – and buckle up, because there are a lot of them…

 Breaking Down the Amex Platinum’s Benefits